yangshun/server-template/README.md

 - [Better Auth](https://better-auth.com/) for Authentication.
 - [pnpm](https://pnpm.io/)

+Check out the [`nkzw-tech/expo-app-template`](https://github.com/nkzw-tech/expo-app-template/tree/with-relay) for a React Native template with the Relay GraphQL client, or the [`nkzw-tech/web-app-template`](https://github.com/nkzw-tech/web-app-template/tree/with-relay) for building web apps.

 ## Setup

 You'll need Node.js 23+ and pnpm 10+ to use this template.